andrewrgarcia/the-fur-blackbox/README.md

 cargo install aesus
 ```

-Generate a passphrase:
+Generate a password:

 ```
 aesus generate
 ```

-By default, AESus generates **6 Diceware words**, providing approximately **77.5 bits of entropy**, which is suitable for strong password-based encryption.
+By default AESus generates **6 Diceware words**, providing approximately **77.5 bits of entropy**, which is suitable for strong password-based encryption.

 ---